ssardina-agts/agtcity-sarl-mw/README.md

 	* `MT_getPlayerState(playerName : String) : PlayerState`: get the `PlayerState` of a given registered player.
 	* `MT_getStatus() : EnvironmentState`: get the state of the EI.

-The **S_MassimTalking17** skill makes use of entity class **PlayerState** to store each player registered in the game.
+The **S_MassimTalking** skill makes use of entity class **PlayerState** to store each player registered in the game.
 This class stores, for example,  the location of the agent, its charge and load level, the items it is holding, etc.

 ### Entities, EI Players, Game User Agent